Charles B. Roussève: Career

 Rousseve worked in the New Orleans Public Schools for 45 years, twenty-one of them as a teacher.
 He was principal of Julius Rosenwald and Johnson Lockett elementary schools, Samuel J. Green and Carter G. Woodson Junior High Schools, and Booker T. Washington Senior High School.
 He retired from Booker T. High School in 1966.
 During summers and evenings he taught French, English, and education at Straight, Xavier, and Southern.

-For his research on African Americams in Louisiana, he wrote to Horace Mann Bond in 1934.
+For his research on African Americans in Louisiana, he wrote to Horace Mann Bond in 1934.

 He was a musician, poet, and translator.
 He was published in The Louisiana Weekly, Columbia Magazine, and in poetry anthologies.
 His book The Negro in Louisiana: Aspects of His History and His Literature published in 1937 was the first book-length work published by the Xavier University Press.
 It was a pioneering work, the first book about black history in the state.